 Explore the opportunities to have a once-in-a-lifetime experience – including faculty-led programs, semester or year abroad, and short-term programs.

-Human Rights Lecture Series
+Human Rights Minor

-At St. Francis College, international students are destined for success; each international student is provided with an opportunity to participate in impactful global engagement through transformational college experiences and a diverse environment for intellectual excellence, thus developing them into the leaders who will make a difference in today's globalized world.
+At St. Francis College, international students are destined for success; each international student is provided with an opportunity to participate in impactful global engagement through transformational college experiences and a diverse environment for intellectual excellence, thus developing them into leaders who will make a difference in today's globalized world.

 We Realize Our Mission By